vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 ## GPU example with neural style in pytorch

-We'll do a quick python example using neural style implimented in pytorch.
-We will be using modules rather than conda/virtualenvs but there is nothing stopping you from loading the modules and creating a virtualenv/conda enviroment to install additioanl python packages
+We'll do a quick python example using neural style implemented in pytorch.
+We will be using modules rather than conda/virtualenvs but there is nothing stopping you from loading the modules and creating a virtualenv/conda enviroment to install additional python packages.

 The code we use will come from the pytorch example git repo.